 Before joining Bloomberg Television, David Gura was a senior reporter for, and the principal back-up host of, Marketplace, the public radio business and economics program.
 He has traveled widely, reporting on the U.S. economy.
-Much of his recent coverage has centered on the started to work for Canal+ group (canal +/ itélé/ D8) and M6 where she is still working as freelance journalist.
-Throughout her career, she's worked to help change the way young people from the banlieues are portrayed in mainstream media.
-In 2015, she covered the trial of two police officers involved in a case that is often considered one of the triggers of the tensions that led to the 2005 riots.
-Ketfi writes about the banlieues, discrimination, education, and racism.
-She also went to Tunisia during the revolution, and to Gaza in 2014 to report for the Bondy Blog.
+Much of his recent coverage has centered on the she started to work for Canal+ group (canal +/ itélé/ D8) and M6 where she is still working as a freelance journalist.
+Throughout her career, she has worked to help change the way young people from the banlieues are portrayed in mainstream media.
+She writes about the banlieues, discrimination, education, and racism.
+She also spent some time in Tunisia during the revolution, and in Gaza in 2014 to report for the Bondy Blog.

-Widad Ketfi @widadk Journalist, Bondy Blog
+Widad Ketfi (France) @widadk Journalist, Bondy Blog

 Widad Ketfi is a French-Algerian journalist and blogger.
 Since 2007, she has written for the Bondy Blog, a website created during the riots in the French banlieues that spread through the country in 2005.
-The Bondy Blog gives a voice to groups who are underrepresented in mainstream media.
-In 2011, after studying journalism in Paris, she
+The Bondy Blog gives a voice to groups who are underrepresented in French mainstream media.
+In 2011, after studying journalism in Paris,